Which Phone Carrier Actually Has the Best Coverage?

 What is an MVNO, and are they reliable?

-An MVNO is a smaller carrier that uses the same networks as AT&T, Verizon, or T-Mobile.
-They often offer similar coverage at lower prices, making them a great option for many users.
+An MVNO (mobile virtual network operator) is a smaller carrier that uses the same networks as Verizon, AT&T, or T-Mobile.
+They often offer similar coverage at lower prices, making them a smart option for many users — especially if you want to save without sacrificing signal.

 Next: